 In total only 10 offenders were responsible for the 22 offences recorded on the YOS database which we categorised as 'Supply of Class A'.
-All were male with an mean age of 16.3 and a median age of 16 years old.
+All were male with a mean age of 16.3 and a median age of 16 years old.
 We conducted a detailed analysis of the ethnicity of the cohort of offenders involved in the supply of class A drugs that the YOS worked with.
 (Figure A)

 Black African/Caribbean and Black British males are heavily over represented in this cohort of offenders, with 80% belonging to this ethnic group compared with 18.4% in the entire cohort of young people that YOS has worked with over the last five years and just 10% of the Thurrock population of young people.
-The reasons behind this are unclear.
+The reasons behind this are unclear and likely to be complex.
+It is also worth highlighting that the absolute numbers of offenders involved in supply of class A drugs is relatively small.